Best Crypto Cards in Russia (2026)

 - Yandex Pay and SberPay: Domestic mobile payment wallets that work with MIR cards.
 Apple Pay and Google Pay stopped supporting Russian cards in March 2022.

-- Cash: Despite rapid digitalization, cash remains significant.
+- Cash: Despite rapid digitalization, cash remains important.
 The CBR reports that cash in circulation reached 18.3 trillion rubles by end of 2024, with cash representing approximately 18% of consumer payments.

 The Self-Custody Argument for Russian Users